abitbetter/udacity-drl-nanodegree/p1-navigation/Report.md

 #### Network Architecture
 The neural network used for the model is made as follows:
-- hidden Layer 1: 64 units with relu activation
+- First Hidden Layer: 64 units with relu activation
-- hidden Layer 2: 64 units with relu activation
+- Second Hidden Layer: 64 units with relu activation

 #### Hyperparameters
 | Name            | Value           | Description         |